slibanore/oLIMpus/README.md

 > ⚠️ Note

-> oLIMpus includes its own version of zeus21 as a submodule, last updated in May 2025; later versions of zeus21 may introduce changes that are not compatible > with this code.
-If, for some reason, you want to run oLIMpus with a different zeus21 version, contact us to verify differences between various versions.
+> oLIMpus includes its own version of Zeus21 as a submodule, last updated in June 2025; later versions of Zeus21 may introduce changes that are not compatible with this code.
+If, for some reason, you want to run oLIMpus with a different Zeus21 version, contact us to verify differences between various versions.

 > The authors are committed to keep the two codes updated and compatible once new milestones are reached on one side or the other.